getludic/ludic/docs/components.md

 ### Pre-defined Attributes

-The `ludic.attrs` module contains many attributes definition which you can reuse in your components, hare are the most used ones:
+The `ludic.attrs` module contains many attribute definition that you can reuse in your components, here are the most used ones:

 - `HtmlAttrs` - Global HTML attributes available in all elements
     - The `class` and `for` attributes have the aliases `class_` and `for_`